mattmakai/deploypython.com/source/content/pages/faq.markdown

 and explanations for performing deployments.
-When you read [Full Stack Python](http://www.fullstackpython.com/) you will understand deployments at a high level, but will not know the exact commands to, for example, configure a web server like Nginx.
+When you read [Full Stack Python](http://www.fullstackpython.com/) you will understand deployments at a high level, but will not know the exact commands to, for example, configure an Nginx web server or set up continuous integration.

 The Full Stack Python Guide to Deployments gives you all those commands and shows you how to deploy Python web applications manually and then shows you